FeedFoodie/feedfoodie.github.io/LCS/index.md

 The Heavenly Demon Divine Cult, home to the demonic murim, is synonymous with fear itself.

-However, the cult leader suddenly died without naming a successor.
-The Divine Cult falls into a brutal power struggle, and the Violet Lightning Divine Demon Jo Baekcheon seizes the throne.
-Unfortunately, his inability to rule wisely ushers in an era of tyranny, plunging the Divine Cult into yet another era of chaos.
+Following the sudden death of the cult leader, the Divine Cult erupts into brutal civil war.
+Amid the chaos, the Violet Lightning Divine Demon Jo Baekcheon seizes the throne, but his tyrannical rule only worsens the chaos.

-It was in this era that the one absolute being who would later be revered as the Light began turning the wheel of fate bestowed upon him.
+During this dark era, an absolute being destined to be revered as the Light begins to turn the wheel of fate.

-This is the story of Lee Cheonsang, a rebel against the old era's tyranny and the Ninth Generation Heavenly Demon who would open the door to a new era.
+This is the story of Lee Cheonsang, a rebel who defies the tyranny of the old era, and a man destined to usher in a new age as the Ninth Generation Heavenly Demon.

 ## Raws